tuckn/WshDirBackUpper/README.md

 See [WshUtil: parseDateLiteral](https://docs.tuckn.net/WshUtil/Wsh.Util.html#.parseDateLiteral) for the literal.

-And can also use backing up Options.
+And can also use backing up options.

 ```json
   "dirBackUpperSchema": {